AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

 ### Threads

 (Review) A `thread` encapsulates a running instance of a single stream of machine language instructions.
+It consists of:

+- a thread id, unique within the process
+- call stack, containing the stack frames of all currently-executing functions
+- values of registers, e.g., program counter and stack pointer
+- thread local storage (`TLS`), storing private data of the thread

 #### Thread Libraries